-On our last day in Kyoto, we had a plan to go outside of the town.
+On our last day in Kyoto, we planned to go outside the town.
 The local tourist information center suggested visiting Ohara, a village north of Kyoto, to get a glimpse of rural life.
 Although we had to check out, the hotel kept our luggage the whole day, which made it very convenient to spend the day in Kyoto.

 We took bus number 17 from Kyoto Station to Ohara.
 The bus leaves every 20 minutes.
 A bus drove an hour for a 580 yen ticket to the Ohara bus station.
 We followed the walking map from the bus station and found a Sanzen-in temple.
 The entrance fee was 700 yen, the highest we paid for entrance to a temple.

 Sanzen-In temple was founded in 784.
 Sanzen-In’s principal object of worship is a golden statue of the Amida Buddha.
 The temple possesses two seventeenth-century pond gardens of great beauty: the Shuhei-en Garden (“Garden that Gathers Green”) and the Yusei-en Garden (“Garden of Pure Presence”).
 The gardens of Sanzen-In were the most beautiful gardens we have seen in Japan.
 They are worth visiting.

 The hiking in Ohara was great; it was a peaceful area with rice fields and a rural atmosphere.
 There are plenty of opportunities to buy local food, snacks, or souvenirs.
 There is another prominent temple, Jakko-In, also in the area, but we did not visit it.

 - Sanzen-in Temple – a beautiful and historic temple with a beautiful garden and traditional architecture.